CopenhagenSoftware/Handbook/README.md

 * Immutability
 * Parse, don’t validate
 * Fail early, fail fast
 * Composition instead of inheritance
+* Factories for object creation

 ## We take ownership of the full build and release pipeline for both code and platform